Saturday, December 13, 2008

 Most BCC students are shorter than 7 feet tall.

-Bad Structure (there could be a lot of tall BCC students even if most humans aren't tall), so Overall Bad (even though the premises are true)
+Bad Structure (there could be a lot of tall BCC students even if most humans aren't tall), so Overall Bad (even though the premises are true)5) Some people are funny.

 Sean is a person.